wetterheidi/upper_winds_open_meteo/README.md

   - Adjust altitude limits in the bottom container to calculate mean wind.
 - **Skydiving Features**:
   - Configure canopy speed, descent rate, leg heights, exit/opening altitudes,number of jumpers and exit separation.
-  - isualize patterns, jump circles, jump run tracks, approach.
+  - Visualize patterns, jump circles, jump run tracks, approach.
   - Place a cut away finder at the location of the cut away.
 A tooltip shows the displacement, descent time and speed.
 - **GPX Track visualization**:
   - GPX track visualization with color-coded AGL height (red to green gradient), interactive tooltips showing AGL height, speed, and descent rate.
+- **Live Tracking**:
+  - Enable "Track Position" to start real-time geolocation updates.
+  - Use "Jump Master Line" to track bearing and distance to DIP or HARP.
 - **Download**:
   - Click "Download Table" to save the current table as a text file.